 - 4) Changing demographics as the major trends that have resulted in future world.

 - Agility and adaptability

 - Curiosity and imagination

 - Building learning opportunities on a students' natural curiosity

 - Building learning opportunities on students' current knowledge

 - Drawing on a deep understanding of how students learn and students' developmental characteristics to design learning experiences

 - Providing students the opportunity to actively engage in learning skills, knowledge, and concepts

-- Creating a climate of collaborative learning between the teacher and the learner
+- Creating a climate of collaborative learning between teacher and the learner

-- Including students in decision-making processess of the classroom
+- Including students in decision-making processes of the classroom

 - Students collaborating and sharing resources